gregorwolf/pg-beershop/README.md

 ### Setup

+Before you start please install all required dependencies using:

+`npm ci`

 To run the example with a local PostgreSQL DB in docker create a `default-env.json` file with the following content:

 ```JSON